First-order Conditions for Optimization in the Wasserstein Space: Optimal Transport and the Wasserstein Space

 for any $\gamma\in\setOptimalPlans{\mu}{\nu}$ and any $\nu\in\Pp{2}{\reals^d}$, and thus

-This, together with \cref{def:wasserstein subdifferentiable,def:wasserstein differentiable}, suggests that we can \emph{always} impose that Wasserstein sub- and super-differential belong to the tangent space $\tangentSpace{\mu}\Pp{2}{\reals^d}$, and thus Wasserstein gradients, whenever they exist, are unique and also belong to $\tangentSpace{\mu}\Pp{2}{\reals^d}$.
-Formally:
+This, together with \cref{def:wasserstein subdifferentiable,def:wasserstein differentiable}, suggests that we can \emph{always} impose that Wasserstein sub- and super-differential belong to the tangent space $\tangentSpace{\mu}\Pp{2}{\reals^d}$, and thus Wasserstein (sub- and super-)gradients, whenever they exist, are unique and also belong to $\tangentSpace{\mu}\Pp{2}{\reals^d}$.
+Formally, we have the following proposition.

 \begin{proposition}[Wasserstein gradients only act on tangent vectors] Let $\mu,\nu\in\Pp{2}{\reals^d}$, $\gamma\in\setOptimalPlans{\mu}{\nu}$, and $\xi\in\tangentSpace{\mu}\Pp{2}{\reals^d}^{\perp}$.
 Then,